 Matthew Everingham arrived in Australia on 26 January 1788 as a convict on the Scarborough, part of the first Fleet.
 On 7 July 1784 he had been sentenced as ‘a profligate person’ to transportation for seven years for the theft of legal texts.
 He had been employed as an ‘attorney’s clerk’ by Samuel Shepherd at the time.

 By the time Matthew arrived in New South Wales he had served over half his sentence.
-On the 13 March 1791 he married Elizabeth Rymes, a convict from Spitalfields – one of the slums of London at that time.
-He received his pardon in July 1791.
+On the 13 March 1791 he married Elizabeth Rymes, a convict who arrived on the Neptune, the ‘Hell Ship’ of the Second Fleet.
+Matthew received his pardon on 7 July 1791.

 In Matthew’s own words

 ” On 7th July last my time expired I went to his Excellency myself & acquainted him…he offered me to settle or continue as I was for my provisions till an opportunity should offer for me to leave the Country .
 I chose the last and turned settler at the Ponds on condition of him supporting me for 18 months in provisions and clothing and for the first year implements for the agriculture.
 50 acres of land were measured for me accordingly.
 Having youth on my side and pretty well inured to hard work and having an agreeable partner I thought, if it pleased God I lived 4 or 5 years in the country would not hurt me especially if I should be successful in my undertaking.Matthew Everingham, October 1792

 On 18 July 1791 Matthew and Elizabeth settled on their 50 acres of land, Matthew’s first farm.
 It was two miles northeast of Parramatta at what was called The Ponds, (now known as Rydalmere) near the Field of Mars, (known today as Marsfield).